The Confession Prayer:

 In the Siddur of Admur, the detailed confession is omitted and one rather only says “Ashamnu Bagadnu.”

-Other opinions: See Sefer Hachinuch Mitzvah 364 who explains that one must confess the particular sin, ask for atonement, and state that he will not repeat the sin.
+Other opinions: See Sefer Hachinuch Mitzvah 364 who explains that one must confess his particular sins, ask for atonement, and state that he will not repeat the sin.

 The reason: As through doing so one comes to a greater level of remorse and regret.
 [Admur ibid]